OVERVIEW

 MultiFactor Authentication Status

-The Multifactor Authentication Status alert is triggered when one of the users inside your tenancy does not have Multi Factor Authentication (MFA) setup, and/or we cannot see a method of enforcement (such as Administratively, Security Defaults, or with a Conditional Access Policy).
+The Multifactor Authentication Status alert is triggered when one of the users inside your tenancy does not have Multi Factor Authentication (MFA) set up, and/or we cannot see a method of enforcement (such as Administrative, Security Defaults, or with a Conditional Access Policy).

 Multifactor Authentication Status